amitsaha/echorand.me/content/posts/learning-and-current-software-development.md

 I will leave out all the career trajectory, progression, junior, senior, principal, senior, architect, promotions, etc out of this post, since i don't have much to say about them.
 May be one thing - it was a game i never could get myself to play - i have worked with a few people who can, and hey, good on them.
-I tried for a bit, and man, i didn't like who I needed to become to play that game.
+I tried for a bit, and i didn't like who I needed to become to play that game.

 ---